Alexander Burutin

-First Deputy Chief of the General Staff of the Armed Forces of the Russian Federation in 2007–2010, Lieutenant general, Advisor to the President of Russia on military-technical policy in 2003-2007.
 From 2011 to 2013 - Deputy Director for Research of the Institute for Economic Safety and Strategic Planning of the Financial University under the Government of the Russian Federation.
 From 2013 to 2014, Director for Planning and Organization of Research and Development of the Financial University under the Government of the Russian Federation.
 Since 2014, an Advisor to the General Director, and since 2018, Deputy General Director for Strategy of ARMZ Uranium Holding, the Mining Division of the State Atomic Energy Corporation Rosatom.

 Biography

 Born on 24 December 1956 in Tapa, Estonia, Estonian Soviet Socialist Republic, in the family of a soldier.
 Hereditary officer, the son of a general and became a general.
 Father - German Alexandrovich Burutin was a colonel-general, first deputy chief of the Main Operations Directorate of the General Staff.
 Grandfather - Alexander Konstantinovich and great-grandfather - Konstantin Fedorovich Burutiny, also militaries.

 Education

 He graduated from the Moscow Higher Military Command School in 1978, the Military Academy.
 Frunze (with honor) in 1986, the Russian Armed Forces (with honor) in 1997.